Beryl May Dent: Reduced major axis regression

 Dent had solved the maximum likelihood estimator in the case where the covariance matrix is not known.
 Dent's maximum likelihood estimator is the geometric mean of $\theta_{x}$ and $\theta_{y}$, equivalent to:

 Dennis Lindley repeated Dent's analysis and stated that Dent's geometric mean estimator is not a consistent estimator for the likelihood function, and that the gradient of the estimate will have a bias, and this remains true even if the number of observations tends to infinity.
 Subsequently, Theodore Anderson pointed out that the likelihood function has no maximum in this case, and therefore, there is no maximum likelihood estimator.
 Kenneth Alva Norton, a former consulting engineer with the then National Bureau of Standards, responded to Lindley, stating Lindley's own methods and assumptions lead to a biased prediction.
-Furthermore, Albert Madansky, now H. G. B. Alexander professor emeritus of business administration at University of Chicago Booth School of Business, noted that Lindley took the wrong root for the quadratic in ((2)) for the case where $x^{T}y$ is negative.
+Furthermore, Albert Madansky, late H. G. B. Alexander professor of business administration at University of Chicago Booth School of Business, noted that Lindley took the wrong root for the quadratic in ((2)) for the case where $x^{T}y$ is negative.